 Really, it’s amazing what creativity and imagination can do to transform a regular garden to an awe-inspiring work of art.
 For a moment there, I forgot I was in an indoor exhibition and lost myself in the garden fiesta.

 Another exhibition that bears a similar theme is the Sentosa Flowers show held earlier this year.
 For now, I shan’t post too many photos as I would encourage all of you to go pay a visit!
-Do take advantage of the cheaper weekday pricing, check out the gardens and tell me what your favorite is!
+Do take advantage of the cheaper weekday pricing, check out the gardens and tell me what your favourite is!

 Great coverage of the flowers!
 Now I won’t need to fork out the the $12 to visit the exhibition, because Veron has done all the legwork!
 Haha!